 Nationwide public warning test on December 10

-On Wednesday, December 10, the Estonian Rescue Services Agency will conduct public warning system EE-ALARM test.
-On this day, all public warning channels will be activated, including sirens.
+Today, on December 10, the Estonian Rescue Services Agency will conduct public warning system EE-ALARM test.
+All public warning channels will be activated, including sirens.

 What channels will be activated?